 Custodial Credit Risk - Custodial credit risk is the risk that in the event of the failure of the counterparty to a transaction, the University will not be able to recover the value of investments or collateral securities that are in the possession of an outside party.
 Investments that are both unregistered and uninsured are exposed to custodial credit risk if investments are held by the counterparty, or are held by the counterparty's trust department or agent but not in the name of the University.
-At June 30, 2022 and 2021, the University had no exposure to custodial credit risk.
+At June 30, 2023 and 2022, the University had no exposure to custodial credit risk.
 The University does not address custodial credit risk in its investment policy and asset allocation guidelines.

 Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of investment in a single issuer.
+As of June 30, 2023, \$5,091,372 or 7% of the University's portfolio was held in an intermediate bond fund and \$6,082,117 or 8% was held in a short-term bond fund.
 As of June 30, 2022, \$5,113,700 or 7% of the University's portfolio was held in an intermediate bond fund and \$5,343,570 or 8% was held in a short-term bond fund.
-As of June 30, 2021, \$5,647,949 or 7% was held in an intermediate bond fund.